untoldengine/UntoldEngine/docs/Architecture/assetFormat.md

 ## Overview

-`.untold` is the cooked runtime asset container for UntoldEngine tile streaming.
+`.untold` is the native runtime asset container for UntoldEngine tile streaming.

 It is **not** an interchange format and it is **not** intended to preserve full USD semantics.
 USD/USDZ remains the authoring/import format.
 The `.untold` container is the